tars/tars-cli/README.md

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] [![Build Status][travis-image]][travis-link] [![Dependency Status][deps-image]][deps-link] [![Gitter][gitter-image]][gitter-link]

-TARS-CLI — TARS-CLI - Command Line Interface for the TARS markup builder [TARS](https://github.com/tars/tars/blob/master/README.md).
+TARS-CLI — Command Line Interface for the TARS markup builder [TARS](https://github.com/tars/tars/blob/master/README.md).

 The main problem in developing markup with TARS is all npm-dependences installing for each project every time.
 As the result, each project takes more than 200MB.
 To simplify initialization of the project and the work with TARS TARS-CLI was established.
 All TARS basic documentation is in the original TARS repository [TARS](https://github.com/tars/tars/blob/master/README.md).